aeolus3000/lendo-cicd/README.md

 1. Validate the request
 2. Forward the request to the banking service
 3. Push the response from the banking service in the channel "to polling"
+4. Store the application in the database
-4. Respond with the application
+5. Respond with the application

 If an error is encountered in any of the steps, the response contains the error message.